 What does the Handshake names auction process look like?

 Users can buy or register domains through a Vickrey auction using HNS coins.
 All possible names are released weekly over the first year after launch.
 Users may submit blinded bids on the Handshake blockchain anytime after a name is released for auction.
 Bidding is open to everyone for ~5 days after the reveal period, and have ~10 days to reveal their bid price.
 A winner is assigned the name and, as it is a Vickrey auction, pays the second highest bid at the end of the reveal period.
 The winning bid amount of HNS coins is burned and permanently removed from circulation.
 Losing bids are returned and not burned.

 How long are my names good for?

 Handshake names are registered for two years at a time.
 Names can be renewed biannually by paying a standard network fee.
 There are no social or technical guarantees with the renewability or ownership, this is an experimental system, please read the code to see details of how it currently works.

 Who gets the renewal fee?

 Renewals for names are bi-annual and cost a standard network fee.
 Currently, miners will receive the transaction fee as part of their block reward.

 How do I transfer ownership of a name?

-If someone owns a name directly, the current owner can give the destination address/key to the new recipient.
-Sender creates a transaction to send the domain to receiver, and a block is mined on the blockchain.
-One week after the transaction is confirmed, it is locked in.
+The name owner sends a TRANSFER transaction to the receiver, and that transaction is confirmed in a block on the blockchain.
+After 288 blocks (~2 days), the name owner can send a FINALIZE transaction.
+Once that is confirmed, the new owner controls the name.
 Transferring ownership may also have payments embedded, so the recipient will receive coins if and only if the transfer is successful.
 This means that users do not need to use 3rd party escrow to pay for transfer.